Andriy-Yahello/shop/README.md

 1. click order by drop down to select sorting type

-2. click column name to sort items
+2. click column title to sort items

 3. price has currency pipe/ category has uppercase pipe